-If the concern is raised via a third party, the Head of School will collect evidence where necessary by speaking:
+If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking:

-- Directly to the person who raised the concern, unless it has been raised anonymously - > To the individual involved and any witnesses
+- > Directly to the person who raised the concern, unless it has been raised anonymously - > To the individual involved and any witnesses

-The Head of School will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Code of Conduct.
-The Head of School will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.
+The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Code of Conduct.
+The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.